 Chiang Rai for remote work

-Chiang Rai is northern Thailand’s second city — quieter, cheaper, and more locally flavoured than Chiang Mai.
+Chiang Rai is northern Thailand’s second city - quieter, cheaper, and more locally flavoured than Chiang Mai.
+See our Chiang Rai guide for temples, markets, and practical transport information.
 The digital nomad scene is smaller but real: a growing number of cafes have invested in good Wi-Fi, the town is walkable, and monthly costs are among the lowest in northern Thailand.

 The cafe culture clusters around the Clock Tower area, Jet Yod Road, and the area around Singha Park.
 Most working cafes open at 8am and stay open until 9–10pm.
 The town has no dedicated coworking spaces of note, but several cafes function as coworking-in-practice with their setup.